Fadnavis questions `delay' in filing of FIR in woman's suicide | Politics

 After her death, audio clips of her purportedconservation with two persons also went viral.

-''My office received 12 clips of two persons talkingabout the woman,'' Fadnavis said, adding that he forwardedthese clips to the DGP's office.
+''My office received 12 clips of two persons talkingabout the woman,'' Fadnavis said, adding that he forwardedthese clips to the DGP.

 ''It is unfortunate that a young woman who was makingher name on social media dies in suspicious manner.
 I can notunderstand what is stopping Pune police from filing an FIR,''the former chief minister said.